uxxman/raif/README.md

       #{document.content}
       ```

       Your task is to read the provided article and associated information, and summarize the article concisely and clearly in approximately 1 paragraph.
 Your summary should include all of the key points, views, and arguments of the text, and should only include facts referenced in the text directly.
 Do not add any inferences, speculations, or analysis of your own, and do not exaggerate or overstate facts.
 If you quote directly from the article, include quotation marks.

+      Format your response using basic HTML tags.

-If the text does not appear to represent the title, please return the text "Unable to generate summary" and nothing else.
+      If the text does not appear to represent the title, please return the text "#{summarization_failure_text}" and nothing else.
     PROMPT
   end